 Admission for Returning Students.
 Students returning after an absence of one semester or more, including the summer semester, must notify the Graduate Admissions Office of their intention to return.
-Students who arrive on campus without having notified the Graduate

-Admissions Office may encounter a delay in their registration.
+Students who arrive on campus without having notified the Graduate Adissions Office may encounter a delay in their registration.
 Application materials may be obtained from the Graduate Admissions Office.

 Enrollment of Guest Students.
 Students who are enrolled in a graduate school of another college or university may enroll for courses in the graduate programs of Andrews University under the PTC status.
-(See Permission to Take Classes, p.
-34).
-Application forms for such admission are available at the Graduate Admissions Office.
+(See "Permission to Take Classes," p.
+40).
+Application forms for PTC admission are available at the Graduate Admissions Office.

-Admission to a Second Graduate Degree

-Program.
-Students who have completed one graduate degree may apply to be accepted into another graduate-degree program at the same level if they meet the department requirements for admission to such a degree program and if the proposed course of study is not within the same major field or is not similar to a degree previously completed.
+Admission to a Second Graduate Degree Program.
+Students who have completed one graduate degree may apply to be accepted into another graduate-degree program at the same level if they meet all department requirements for admission to such a degree program.
+The proposed course of study may not be within the same major field and may not be similar to a degree previously completed.
 The usual regulations and limits with respect to transfer credit apply when taking a second graduate degree.
+(See "Transfer Credits," p.
+44.)

-(See p.
-37 on transfer privileges are granted upon recommendation of the department in which the work will be done.
-Formal courses may be attended subject to the permission of the instructor in charge.
+Admission-Resident Scholars.
+Scholars who have attained doctoral status or the equivalent from a recognized university, and other recognized scholars who wish to continue study and research in special fields, may use the library facilities as guests of the university.
+Application must be made to the appropriate dean or graduate program coordinator.
+Such privileges are granted upon recommendation of the department in which the work will be done.
+Formal courses may be attended with permission of the instructor.
 No official record is made of the work done.
 If credit is desired, regular enrollment is required.

-Admission-Resident Scholars.
-Scholars who have attained doctoral status or the equivalent from a recognized university, and other recognized scholars who wish to continue study and research in special fields, may be granted the use of the library facilities as guests of the university upon application to the appropriate dean or graduate program coordinator.
-Such

 Readmission of Students After Cancellation.

-Students whose previous admission to a graduate-degree program at Andrews University has been canceled because of academic and/or conduct reasons may reapply for admission after a reasonable period of time has elapsed.
-Under no circumstances are such students readmitted into a graduate program before at least one academic year has elapsed.
+Students whose previous admission to a graduate-degree program at Andrews University has been canceled because of academic and/or conduct reasons may reapply for admission after a reasonable period of time has passed.
+Under no circumstances are such students readmitted into a graduate program before at least one academic year has passed.

-The reasons for the cancellation of the student's admission status, a statement of intent, a report of subsequent rehabilitation, and a record of improved scholarship and/or conduct at another institution are all factors that are taken into account when the student reapplies for admission.
-The decision to approve such a re-application for admission, as well as the status of such a student, is made by a special admissions committee composed of appropriate administrative and faculty representatives.
+The reasons for the cancellation of the student's admission status, a statement of intent, a report of subsequent rehabilitation, and a record of improved scholarship and/or conduct at an other institution are all factors that are taken into account when the student reapplies for admission.
+The decision to approve such a reapplication for admission, as well as the status of such a student, is made by a special admissions committee composed of appropriate administrative and faculty representatives.